 We recognise our moral and statutory responsibility to safeguard and promote the welfare of all pupils.
 We endeavour to provide a safe and welcoming environment where children are respected and valued.
-We are alert to the signs of abuse and neglect and follow our procedures to ensure that children receive effective support and protection
+We are alert to the signs of abuse and neglect and follow our procedures to ensure that children receive effective support and protection delivery of a broad and balanced curriculum.
+Eastlea is a listening school and all children and young people are encouraged to speak to a member of staff when they are worried about any issues.

-At Eastlea Primary pupils are taught about safeguarding, including online, through various teaching and learning opportunities and the school is fully committed to this as part of the delivery of a broad and balanced curriculum.
-Children are taught to recognise when they are at risk and how to get help when they need it.
+At Eastlea Primary pupils are taught about safeguarding, including online, through various teaching and learning opportunities and the school is fully committed to this as part of the

-The procedures contained in this policy apply to all staff, volunteers, visitors and governors and are consistent with those of the local safeguarding partnership (NSSP).
+The procedures contained in this policy apply to all staff, volunteers, visitors and governors and are consistent with those of the local safeguarding partnership - Northumberland Children's and Adult's Strategic Safeguarding Partnership (NCASP)